Meet Newcomerstown's Sarah Swigert - NewsBreak

 “I can say with sincerity that I enjoy going to work every day.
 It is the people.
 There is a lot of longevity at Quanex and it really becomes like second family.
 “Do the right thing” is a part of our creed and I am proud to be a part of a culture that not only believes it but does it.
 Quanex always strives for continuous improvement, whether it be innovation, service, communication – we are always looking to out-do ourselves.

 Quanex gives back and supports the community.
 We spent time with the Salvation Army over the summer volunteering to pack bags for their Summer Sack Lunch Program.
 A back-to-school drive was recently held where school supplies were donated to support the local Head Start.
-Quanex is very involved in Big Brothers Big Sisters, supports local youth at the county fair and there are numerous volunteer opportunities for employees to represent at local events like Guernsey County United Way’s Touch a Truck, United Way of Tuscarawas County, Rock-N-Run and various community clean-up activities, to name a few.
+Quanex is very involved in Big Brothers Big Sisters, supports local youth at the county fair and there are numerous volunteer opportunities for employees to represent at local events.

 Comments / 0